YoonhoKim0527/YoonhoKim0527.github.io/_pages/about.md

 news: false
 latest_posts: false
 selected_papers: false
-social: true
+social: false
 ---

 I am a Master's student at **KAIST Kim Jaechul AI Graduate School**, advised by Prof. Sungsoo Ahn.
 My research focuses on **AI for Science**, specifically aiming to accelerate or approximate **DFT (Density Functional Theory)** and **MD (Molecular Dynamics)** using AI, and solving physical/chemical problems with machine learning.

 Previously, I completed my B.S. in Computer Science and Mathematics at **POSTECH**, where I also explored Chemical Engineering.
+Contact me with yoonho2001@kaist.ac.kr or hjyang093@gmail.com

 <br>